70% of people over the age of 65 will require some form of long-term care and support later in life, according to LongTermCare.gov.

 These programs vary by state, and eligibility is based on your income and assets.
 Some states have higher income limits for nursing homes, for example.

-If you haven’t qualified for Medicaid in the past, you may while receiving nursing home care.
+If you haven’t qualified for Medicaid in the past, you may while receiving skilled nursing home care.
 For more information on the coverages in your state, contact your state’s Medicaid office.

 Veterans Health Administration